Best Kitchen Layouts – A Complete Guide To Design

 When it comes to designing a kitchen layout, there are no hard-set rules.
 However, there are some good design principles that you should definitely consider and try to apply to your project to help make it as efficient as possible.

-The working triangle is the most popular design principle when it comes to kitchen layouts.
+The working triangle (or work triangle) is the most popular design principle when it comes to kitchen layouts.
 This concept seeks to achieve a working flow that connects the main sections of your kitchen together without spacing them too far apart or being on top of one another.
-These sections include the sink, fridge, and hob/oven.

 But, of course, that’s 4 things and a triangle has 3 points.
 For some, your oven and hob won’t be combined so you may need to factor in that fourth point as a second triangle.
 (Hob / sink /fridge) + (Oven / sink / fridge)